GClunies/reflekt-registry/README.md

 # reflekt-registry

-:warning: Under Construction - not suitable for use :warning:

 A lightweight, serverless, schema registry to host schemas for product analytics events defined in a [Reflekt](https://github.com/GClunies/Reflekt) project.
 Compatible with popular event [producers](#producers) and [consumers](#consumers).

 > Currently, `reflekt-registry` is focused on supporting [Segment](https://segment.com/) as a producer and consumer.
 Support for more producers and consumers is on the way.